 - Pt.
 1 - Materials, life cycles, and design

 - Pt.
 2 - Sustainable corporate thinking (you're here!)

 To those of you who are keeping up with these posts, thank you.
 Please comment, email, or message us with your thoughts.
 We're looking to include you in the process.

 If you haven't already joined, please sign up for The Pipeline, our email list, by following the link below.
-By signing up you will be eligible for early bird pricing and perks at launch and we'll also send you a free LIVSN sticker in the mail!

 Words: Andrew Gibbs-Dabney, Founder